-You’ll pay $4.59 for a 20-ounce tray of prepared mashed potatoes, which is approximately 23 cents per ounce.
-But bagged russet potatoes are less than 3 cents per ounce.
-That’s 20 cents per ounce cheaper than the prepared potatoes.
+You’ll pay $3.99 for a 20-ounce tray of prepared mashed potatoes, which is approximately 20 cents per ounce.
+But bagged russet potatoes are around 2 1/2 cents per ounce.
+That’s nearly 18 cents per ounce less than the prepared potatoes.

-Although everyone enjoys that precut veggies are super convenient when cooking, you’ll pay considerably more for not having to prep.
+Although precut veggies are super convenient when hosting a party, you’ll pay considerably more for not having to prep.
 A 12-ounce tray of sliced zucchini and yellow squash is $3.99, which equals 33 cents per ounce.

-By buying whole produce, however, you can slash your costs by more than 50%.
-Whole zucchini is 11 cents per ounce, and a whole yellow squash is 14 cents per ounce.
+By buying whole produce, however, you can slash your costs dramatically.
+Whole zucchini is 8 cents per ounce, and a whole yellow squash is 9 cents per ounce.
 What you have to decide is if the time you’ll save is worth the extra money you’ll spend if you buy the precut versions.

 When you’re running short on time to shop, having the option to grab a gift card while you’re picking up a cake can be the perfect solution.
 But grocery stores aren’t known for discounting their gift cards.

 You can, however, get bulk discounts at warehouse clubs such as Sam’s Club or Costco.
-A paid membership is required to shop there, but in many cases, it’s worth it.
+A paid membership is required to shop at both stores, but in many cases, it’s worth it.

 Picking up your toiletries or makeup during a grocery store run isn’t the wisest choice in most cases.
 Although you might get lucky and find an in-store special for your favorite toothpaste or shampoo, you generally can save if you opt to buy these items at a discount store such as Walmart.

 You’ll want to pass on cookware at the supermarket.
-For example, a Bialetti Simply Italian 12-inch saute pan retails for $35.79 at the grocery store.
-Save about $10 by buying the pan at Bed, Bath & Beyond, where it costs $25.99.
+For example, a Farberware Colorvive Nonstick Bakeware Set retails for $39.51 at the grocery store.
+Save close to $10 by buying the set at Bed Bath & Beyond, where it costs $29.99.

-Bed, Bath & Beyond also offers a price match guarantee.
-If you find the same item at one of its competitors for cheaper, it will match the price.
+Bed Bath & Beyond also offers a price-match guarantee.
+If you find the same item at one of its competitors for cheaper, Bed Bath & Beyond will match the price.

 If you’re used to buying individual bottles of spices at the grocery store, know that you’re likely paying a huge markup.
 Instead, take a look at the prices on prepackaged bulk spices at warehouse clubs and figure out the difference.